 Subsection 335.05.01 of OPSS 335 is deleted in its entirety and replaced with the following:

 The gradation requirement for RAP shall be 100% passing the 37.5 mm sieve, and 95% to 100% passing the 26.5 mm sieve.
-The gradation shall be measured based on unextracted washed gradation according to the procedures in LS-601 and LS-602, with full range of gradation sizes provided for information purposes only.
+The gradation shall be measured based on unextracted washed gradation according to the procedures in LS-602, with full range of gradation sizes provided for information purposes only.

 335.05.04 Active Filler